-Who can deny that snacking is an American tradition (at least in my family it is)?
+Who can deny that snacking is an American tradition (at least in our family)?
 What we graze on during the day has a big impact on our health.

-Do you have a favorite snack food?
+What’s your favorite snack food?
 Chips, Oreos, Cheetos or Twinkies perhaps?
-No judgement here.
+No judgment here.
 My snack choices haven’t always been perfect either.

 Just some food for thought….